0x307/witan-gossip/docs/crates.io/about.md

 Witan (gossip)

 Witan — the Anglo-Saxon council that convened, circulated what each member knew, and reached a binding decision.
 That is literally gossip dissemination + quorum + state machine in one word.
-Free.

 ---